 - Trouble completing routine tasks and daily activities

 - Impaired motor functions, such as trouble walking and swallowing (mostly during advanced stages of the disease)

-Researchers continue to make new discoveries about what happens to the brains of Alzheimer's patients.
-What they've already discovered is that this disease causes changes to a person's brain at both a structural and cellular level.
+Researchers continue to make discoveries about what happens to the brains of Alzheimer's patients.
+They've already discovered that this disease causes changes to a person's brain at both a structural and cellular level.
 At the structural level, the disease impairs the limbic system first, followed by the cerebral cortex and then the brain stem.
 The disease can also prevent the formation of new blood vessels in different parts of the brain.
 At the cellular level, the disease progressively destroys a person's brain cells (known as neurons).
 As neurons die, affected areas of the brain start to shrink.
 Two proteins are thought to play a role in that process:

 So for people with Alzheimer's disease, it's like their internal "lights" are slowly being dimmed and shut off.
 And there is currently no way to turn those lights back on; the damage is permanent.
 That's what makes Alzheimer's such a scary illness.
-Plus, the damage often begins 10 or more years before any symptoms emerge.
+Plus, the damage often begins ten or more years before any symptoms emerge.